 To avoid lab contamination, consider working with cleaning companies that offer commercial cleaning solutions.
 At Janitek, we employ high-end precautions while using the correct Personal Protective Equipment (PPE) to sterilize and disinfect the lab surfaces and equipment.
 We use intermediate-level cleaning agents and disinfectants that are safe for both lab workers and visitors.

-Thankfully, we also do warehouse cleaning, environmental service cleaning, and industrial plant cleaning, which are ideal for research labs.
+JaniTek’s experience with warehouses, environmental services, and industrial plants is ideal for research lab janitorial services.
 The cleaning operation will not interfere much with your day-to-day lab processes.
 And if it does (depending on the scope/level of cleaning), it will only take a while before you can resume your normal operations.

 Wrap Up